Motivation and Background#

 As we begin, and ensure that everyone has a working Python installation, feel free to write in the Teams chat which Department you are from, and any reasons you signed up for this course!

-Why learn to code?#
+Why Learn to Code?#

 Loads of reasons!
 Focused on researchers specifically: